 A chance visit to The Old Plough in Cobham, Surrey, prompted a quick return trip and inspired me to write a review.

 I’m no stranger to a Wetherspoons pub or Michelin-starred dining.
 Both have their place.
 However, for me the holy grail is a smart pub that serves great food in nice surroundings.
-Oh yes, it also needs to be relaxed and friendly (or more specifically family-friendly).
+Oh yes, it also needs to be relaxed and family-friendly.

 The Old Plough

 On New Year’s Day we decided we were in need of a walk.
-My husband Matt suggested Norbury Park in Surrey, and we headed out.
-We were a bit slow leaving, then couldn’t find it, then the girls started moaning that they were hungry.
+My husband Matt suggested Norbury Park in Surrey and we headed out.
+We couldn’t find it and then the girls started moaning that they were hungry.
 I spotted a pub – The Old Plough – and we swiftly did a U turn.

-The Old Plough had a real charm but wan’t twee.
-It was packed.
-No tables would be available in the restaurant until 3pm.
-However, we were invited to wait at the bar in case a table became available in the bar area where we’d be able to have the full restaurant menu.
+The Old Plough has a real charm but isn’t twee.
+It was packed and no tables were available in the restaurant until 3pm.
+We were invited to wait at the bar in case a table became available in the bar area where we’d be able to have the full restaurant menu.
 We never made it to a table and instead took root at the bar and ordered bar snacks.